ecbmurphy/ContractGrading_CTLCourseDesignStudio2025/README.md

 # ContractGrading_CTLCourseDesignStudio2025
-# License
-Attribution-NonCommercial-ShareAlike
-CC BY-NC-SA

-This license lets others remix, adapt, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.
-It applies to all material in this repository.

 #Contents
 Resources for UBC Okanagan CTL Course Design Studio session on student-focused assessment, contract grading.
 1. Slides for Session